 Saga LC-10 LP Style Electric Guitar Kit

-We’ve reviewed the Saga LP before so won’t go into too much detail in this article suffice to say the key difference with the Saga LP compared to say…Precision Guitar Kits is the fact that the body is constructed from Basswood (an Asian style of pine) as opposed to Mahogany and flamed maple veneer top which Les Paul’s are typically made from.
+The key difference with the Saga LP compared to more expensive LP Guitar Kits is the fact that the body is constructed from Basswood (an inexpensive Asian timber, similar to pine) as opposed to Mahogany and flamed maple veneer top which Les Pauls are typically made from.
 One aspect of this guitar you will either love or hate is the harness wiring which although makes it very simple to assemble (no soldering required) will typically be noisier than a traditional soldered joint.
 This can obviously be worked around especially if you plan on updating the electrical components and copper shielding the cavities of the body.

 All holes are pre-drilled, which will obviously save a lot of time and effort but does increase the chances of screw hole misalignment which can be a problem.
 The neck is also a bolt on which will obviously be a lot simpler for assembly but not as authentic as the traditional set neck Gibson Les Paul.
-All in all a well regarded guitar kit for the price and a good starting point if this is your first build.Check out the Saga Les Paul Guitar Kit here and Save over $80
+All in all a well-regarded guitar kit for the price and a good starting point if this is your first build.Click here for the best price on the Saga LP Kit

-As the name implies the Les Paul JR guitar kit is the little brother of the Les Paul family.
-For most practical purposes the guitars are very similar with the exception that the LP JR features just one P90 style pickup where the traditional Les Paul features two.
-As per the Les Paul, the timber is completely sealed (basswood) and the headstock is unshaped allowing you complete creative control.Check out the Saga Les Paul Guitar Kit here and Save over $90
+For most practical purposes the guitars are very similar with the exception that the LP JR features just one P90 style pickup where the traditional Les Paul features two humbuckers.

 Summing things up

 As you can see you have a few choices when it comes to purchasing a Les Paul Guitar Kit.
-If you are new to guitar kit building I’d recommend sticking to the Saga LP as it is made with ease of assembly in mind.
-If however you have already assembled a few kit guitars it might be worth your while to take a look at Precision Guitar Kits or Evor.Buy Electric Guitar Kits at the Lowest Prices
+If you are new to guitar kit building, however, I’d recommend sticking to the Saga LP as it is made with ease of assembly in mind.
+If however, you have already assembled a few kit guitars it might be worth your while to take a look at a higher end model.Check Out These LP Kits at Great Prices